Semi-device-dependent blind quantum tomography

 \subsection{Practical blind tomography}

 Going beyond working out the theoretical guarantees, we numerically demonstrate the functioning of the scheme and the mindset behind it.
 Specifically, we show that the iterative hard-thresholding algorithm solves the blind tomography problem from much fewer samples than competing methods from generic (Gaussian) measurements as well as sub-sampled random Pauli measurements.
 We then take the theoretical model to the practical testbed and turn to a realistic model of measurement errors given by a coherent over-rotation along some axis.
 Those measurements have significantly more structure.
 We observe that the measurement structure together with the sparsity constraints causes the SDT algorithm to frequently get stuck at objective variables with an incorrect support.
 For this reason, we also study the performance of a more pragmatically minded optimization strategy, namely, constrained alternating minimization that does not require the relaxation to the de-mixing problem.
 We numerically demonstrate that the blind tomography problem in a realistic setting can be solved using this adapted algorithmic approach.
-Thereby, we show that exploiting the low-rank structures of quantum states allows to perform tomography blindly in realistic calibration and measurement models. {These findings may serve as a strong motivation and invitation to translate our approach to be directly applicable in a variety of experimental settings that are practically relevant in the quantum technologies.
+Thereby, we show that exploiting the low-rank structures of quantum states allows for performing tomography blindly in realistic calibration and measurement models. {These findings may serve as a strong motivation and invitation to translate our approach to a variety of concrete experimental settings that are practically relevant in the quantum technologies.
 The main theoretical prerequisite is to identify plausible linear (or simple non-linear) calibration models for concrete measurement implementations.
 However, it is a formidable experimental task in itself to identify an application and demonstrate a concrete advantage of performing state tomography blindly compared to using standard bottom-up protocols, other semi-device-dependent robust calibration approaches or error mitigation techniques. }